 To mitigate issues with the accessibility of interactive data visualisations, we:

-- provide CSV files of the raw data behind our visualisations.
+• Provide CSV files of the raw data behind our visualisations.
 These can be downloaded into an accessible technology of choice and analysed

 We will provide data in colour coded charts and graphs in an alternative tabular text format.
 We will also provide the data in an accessible format on request.
-We have a long term project underway to provide reports in HTML format.

 Preparation of this accessibility statement

-This statement was prepared on 22 September 2020.
-It was last reviewed on 22 September 2020.
+This statement was first prepared on 22 September 2020.
+It was last reviewed on 30 July 2024.